Albany-based NY-BEST joins Argonne-led public-private alliance to build lithium battery supply chain

-The team will analyze its gathered data and simulations at Argonne’s ALCF with techniques involving optimization, artificial intelligence and machine learning.
+The team will analyze its gathered data and simulations at the Argonne Leadership Computing Facility (ALCF), a DOE Office of Science user facility, with techniques involving optimization, artificial intelligence and machine learning.
 Using MUED, researchers will learn how to drive materials into states that exhibit new or previously unimagined properties.

-Scientists at Los Alamos National Laboratory (New Mexico) and The University of New Mexico (Albuquerque) are also collaborating on the project.
+Scientists at the DOE’s Los Alamos National Laboratory in Los Alamos, and The University of New Mexico, Albuquerque are also collaborating on the project.

 Collaboration with IBM widens the nation’s quantum talent pipeline

 Armonk (New York)-based IBM’s quantum division, IBM Q Network, is training the quantum computing workforce of tomorrow with the Chicago Quantum Exchange (CQE), of which the Argonne is a founding member.
 The effort includes a postdoctoral training program that links academia, national laboratories and industry to address the current and future demand for quantum and STEM talent on a national scale.